Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Matthew C. Grainger - Morgan Stanley & Co.
 LLC

 Hi.
 Thanks, everyone.
-So I wanted to come back to North America again first and ask about some of the evidence of renewed private label growth in selected categories.
+So, I wanted to come back to North America again first and ask about some of the evidence of renewed private label growth in selected categories.
 This seems to be a particular issue in the cookie business right now.
 Just curious for your take on to what extent that's being driven by some shift at the consumer level or whether it's something that's more explicit retailer led initiative?

 Irene B. Rosenfeld - Mondelez International, Inc.